 - Aug.
 12, 2020: Mightier Than the Sword: Preparing American Diplomacy for a Post-Primacy World

-Michael E. Hollis is a second-year student at the George H.W.
-Bush School of Government and Public Service where he serves on the Bush School Ambassadors Council.
+Michael E. Hollis is a second-year student at the Bush School of Government and Public Service, where he serves on the Bush School Ambassadors Council.
 His academic interests include American defense policy, Middle East studies, and U.S.-Iranian relations.
 Prior to entering the Bush School, Michael worked in international business for just under five years.
-He received his undergraduate degree from the University of South Carolina in 2013 where he majored in International Studies.
-Additionally, he received a Graduate Certificate in Advanced International Affairs in 2019 from the George H.W.
-Bush School of Government and Public Service.
+In 2013, he received his undergraduate degree from the University of South Carolina, where he majored in international studies.
+Additionally, he received a graduate Certificate in Advanced International Affairs in 2019 from the Bush School of Government and Public Service.
 Michael enjoys spending time with his wife and his Norwegian Elkhound, reading history, traveling, listening to classical music or jazz, and cheering on the University of South Carolina Gamecocks.

 Ramil Kazimov graduated from Baku Slavic University (Azerbaijan) in 2010 with a degree in international relations and regional studies.
 Ramil spent over five years working in NGOs, holding project coordinator and manager positions in “Hayat” International Humanitarian Organization and the Economic Research Center.
 He also held internships at the International Republic Institute and the UN Office in Azerbaijan.
-Ramil graduated from the European Security and Defense College, Managing Defense in the Wider Security Context, Stockholm International Peace Research Institute, and the NATO International School of Azerbaijan.
-He worked as a UK Defense attaché representative and advisor to the Ambassador on Defense and Security Relations, working on the Nagorno-Karabakh conflict at the United Kingdom Embassy in Azerbaijan.
-Furthermore, he co-organized a Women, Peace, and Security round table discussion and the 70th Anniversary of NATO in Azerbaijan.
+Ramil graduated from the European Security and Defense College, the Managing Defense in the Wider Security Context program, the Stockholm International Peace Research Institute, and the NATO International School of Azerbaijan.
+He worked as a UK Defense attaché representative and advisor to the ambassador on defense and security relations, working on the Nagorno-Karabakh conflict at the United Kingdom Embassy in Azerbaijan.
+Furthermore, he co-organized a Women, Peace, and Security roundtable discussion and the 70th Anniversary of NATO in Azerbaijan.

 - Dec.
 16, 2020: A New Look at Deterrence: What Do a Series of Attacks on Iran and the Karabakh War Tell Us About Next Generation Warfare?